Skip to main content

 Access your project

-1. A project is made for you upon providing you access to the DSRI.
+In the DSRI web console, applications are deployed in projects.
+A project is created for you when you are granted access to the DSRI.

 Reuse your project

-Access permissions for developers to your project
+Managing access to your project

 About the web UI